 Therapy and counseling: Evidence-based approaches like Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) help you identify and shift unhelpful thought patterns.
 Mindfulness and meditation: Regular mindfulness practice reduces stress and helps you stay grounded when things feel overwhelming.

 Healthy routines: Prioritizing sleep, physical activity, and balanced nutrition creates a foundation for stable mental functioning.
 Social connection: Relationships are not just nice to have, they are genuinely protective when it comes to mental health.
-Limiting harmful substances: Alcohol and drugs might feel like relief in the short term, but they tend to worsen mental health over time
+Limiting harmful substances: Alcohol and drugs might feel like relief in the short term, but they tend to worsen mental health over time.
+For trauma-related mental health challenges, approaches like EMDR (Eye Movement Desensitization and Reprocessing) can help process difficult experiences safely.

 How to Improve Your Emotional Health